-Apple unveils $999 iPhone X, loses ‘home’ button
+Apple unveils iPhone X, iPhone 8, loses ‘home’ button

 Those phones, Apple said, will shoot pictures with better colours and less distortion, particularly in low-light settings.
 The display will adapt to ambient lighting, similar to a feature in some iPad Pro models.
 Speakers will be louder and offer deeper bass.

-Both iPhone 8 versions will allow wireless charging, a feature thought to be limited to the anniversary phone.
-Many Android phones, including Samsung's, already have this.
+Both iPhone 8 versions will allow wireless charging, a feature already offered in many Android phones, including Samsung models.
+Some Android phones have also previously eliminated the home button and added edge-to-edge screens.

+Apple shares were mostly flat after the announcement, down 64 cents to $160.86.

 STEVE JOBS HOMAGE

-This is the first product event for Apple at its new spaceship-like headquarters in Cupertino, California.
+This was the first product event for Apple at its new spaceship-like headquarters in Cupertino, California.
 Before getting to the new iPhone, the company unveiled a new Apple Watch model with cellular service and an updated version of its Apple TV streaming device.

 The event opened in a darkened auditorium, with only the audience's phones gleaming like stars, along with a message that said "Welcome to Steve Jobs Theater."
 A voiceover from Jobs, Apple's co-founder who died in 2011, opened the event before CEO Tim Cook took stage.